Maa-ly/OX/README.md

 **A Decentralized Data Market for Anime, Manga & Manhwa Fandom**

 ODX transforms fan engagement into a tradable, ownable asset.
-Think of it as a stock market, but instead of trading company shares, users trade tokens that represent the engagement and popularity of anime, manga, and manhwa IPs.tlius
+Think of it as a stock market, but instead of trading company shares, users trade tokens that represent the engagement and popularity of anime, manga, and manhwa IPs.

 ---